The New Heretics of France: Contents

-Publication and reception
+Reception

-The book was published October 21, 2011 by Oxford University Press.
 The New Heretics of France received largely positive reviews.
 George Adams writing for Nova Religio described it as a "thought-provoking work", and said that it would hopefully begin further study and discussion of the topic A review by John Warne Monroe of H-France Review praised the book as offering "much information unavailable elsewhere", saying the work "deserves serious attention".
 The publication Religion Watch said Palmer did an "interesting job" in tracing the conflict through case studies.
 Gearóid Barry writing for Religious Studies Review praised it as "significant, readable, and suitable for a wide audience", but described it as a "robust polemic", while Melchior Pelleterat de Borde writing for Sociology of Religion called the book "impressive" and "a remarkable achievement" in light of how difficult undertaking any "serious research" on the topic in France given the polarization of the topic.
 Choice Magazine's T. D. Lancaster gave a more negative review; overall he ranked it "optional".
 In The Journal of Religion, Melissa K. Byrnes praised the book as a "thorough study" of the topic matter and complimented its writing quality and presentation of its thesis.
 Christiane Königstedt, in her 2016 book Frankreich und seine "Sekten": Konfliktdynamiken zwischen Katholizismus, Laizismus und Religionsfreiheit (lit.
 France and its "Cults": Conflict Dynamics between Catholicism, Secularism and Religious Freedom), called the research contained within the book and the data collection was valuable.

 Some reviewers criticized the book's coverage of the historical context.
 Monroe noted what he called "methodological shortcomings", particularly in Part III.
 He said that while Palmer's "general observations" were sound, her contextualization of French history was "imprecise, and in a few cases inaccurate".
 He viewed the book as relying largely on "broad, impressionistic historical analyses" from sociologists, lacking works from historians that would have helped contextualize.
 As it was, he said this gave Palmer's conclusions "a vagueness" that weakened them, and that the way she portrayed anti-cult sentiment portrayed it as entirely irrational, instead of growing from a historical context specific to France.
 Barry also viewed the historical context as lacking compared to the coverage of state policy, noting several lines of inquiry that Palmer did not touch on.
 However, Lancaster argued the book was actually at its best in linking the overall French fight against cults to France's history with religion, as well as in noting France's lack of criteria in differentiating sectes from religions.